Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

 3. You can use Homunculus Mace with the Strength Ring (or Mace if you don't have this ring) for bosses such as Dragonrider (or Twins), Smelter Demons, Mirror Knight, Ruin Sentinels, Skeleton Lords, Fume Knight, and Elana's Velstadt/Skeletons.

 ## Acceptable SL1 Legend Criteria
 > _CoC_ means you have to be in the _Company of Champions_ covenant.
-Ignore this requirement for Darklurker since it is not possible to fight it without changing covenant.
+Ignore this requirement for Darklurker since it is not possible to fight it without being in the Pilgrims of Dark.

 - SL1 NG+7